 To make the spout of a teapot cake, knead 2 of the gum paste portions together and start by forming a cone.
 Taper the cone and flatten it on both ends.

 Curve the gum paste into the shape of a spout and then place it on the other side of the traced circle to dry.
 Once again, make sure that the end that will be attached to the cake is curved to match the curve of the circle so that the spout fits well when it’s attached to the cake.

 Roll the remaining bit of aqua gum paste into a thin layer.
 Using a craft knife, cut a 3 1/2″ circle and place it on the same tray to dry.

 To make the basic roses: Roll some pink gum paste very thinly on a lightly powdered surface and use the 5-petal cutter to cut out a flat flower shape.
 Intertwine the 1st and 3rd petals to create a bud.

 Then wrap the 2nd petal around the bud.
 Repeat with the remaining petals until you have a simple rosette.

 (You may need a dab of water to get the petals to stick if your gum paste is dry).
 Create multiple roses for the teapot of different sizes using the various 5-petal cutters.
 Make one rose with some additional petals added for the top of the pot.

 Set these on the same tray to dry.
 Set the entire tray aside to dry for two days.

 STEP 4: ICE THE CAKE IN BUTTERCREAM AND COVER IT IN FONDANT

-Spread some buttercream on the base, position one half ball, sandwich with more buttercream and then place the second half ball on top.
+Spread some buttercream on the base, position one-half ball, sandwich it with more buttercream, and then place the second-half ball on top.